ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 	*	RM main database file location
 	.	???

-*   A display option has been added for files found by either the CHECK_FILES or NO_TAG_FILES The option is turned on by adding a line to the ini file in the OPTIONS section SHOW_ORIG_PATH  = on
+*   A display option is available for files found by either the CHECK_FILES or NO_TAG_FILES or DUP_FILES The option is turned on with the option SHOW_ORIG_PATH in the ini file.
-    (the line should be flush to the left, like the other options.)
-    With this option set using RM8, the path for each file is shown twice,
+    With this option on, the path for each file is shown twice,
-    - after any token in the path has been expanded.
+    - the path on disk, that is, after any token in the path has been expanded.
-    - showing the path as saved in the database.
+    - the path as saved in the database with the token not expanded (RM8 only).